docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Returns

-Boolean. `True` if the resolution of the specified type was successful, `false` otherwise.
+Boolean. `true` if the resolution of the specified type was successful, otherwise `false`.